Inside: How to keep the house clean and organized in four easy steps. Plus three free printables to keep super

 Sunday: Sweep and shake rugs

 Using this method, I have been able to keep my house clean and complete everything on my Cleaning Goals list for the past year.
 I hope you find this method successful too.
 My best recommendation is to be realistic.
-Add items that you believe you can complete in the given timeframe.
+Add items that you believe you can complete within the given timeframe.
 The other option is to try out the list you create for a month and see how it goes.
 After that reflect on how it went.
 You can always go back and revise it.

 Do you have a trick you use to keep your house clean?

 To sign up to receive your two free templates, click here.